opencypher/cypherdb/src/content/docs/developer-guide/testing-framework.md

 For test files stored in subdirectories of `test/test_files` or `extension/name_of_extension/test/test_files`, the test name in GTest will be prepended with the relative path delimited by `~`, followed by a dot and the test case name.

-The testing framework runs the Cypher statements specified in the test files and asserts that the actual output from Kuzu matches the specified results.
+The testing framework runs the Cypher statements specified in the test files and asserts that the actual output from CypherDB matches the specified results.

 :::caution[Note]